5 Key Factors Shaping Modern Enterprise Wireless Networks

 Our Bring-Your-Own-Device culture has lead to more at-home devices worming their way onto enterprise networks than ever before.
 This creates concerns about security that often lead to the need for organizations to draft their own BYOD policies to keep their WLAN safe.
 As you configure your WLAN, consider security protocols that will help you reduce some of the vulnerabilities introduced by BYOD culture.

-3. Network Security & Protocols
+3. Enterprise Network Security & Wi-Fi Protocols

 So your network is in a secured room with a network rack, and only a few people have a key.
 Cool story, bro.